Gabri02/NewsBurst/README.md

 ## Contact

-For further information or questions, you can contact me at [your@email.com].
+For further information or questions, you can contact me at gabrielsesta@gmail.com

-Replace `<repository URL>` with the actual URL of your GitHub repository.
-You can also customize other sections of the README, such as the "Contact" section, to fit your information.